 If the client is requesting a new item or there is a significant quantity change for an existing approved item, an updated prescription which includes medical justification for an increase or new item will need to be provided.

 [For information on medical supplies required for clients in receipt of the tube feed supplement (for example tubes or bags) see Related Links – Tube Feed Supplement.]

 Effective: April 1, 2010

-By regulation, the ministry is the payer of last resort and requires that all other available resources must first be considered before requesting funding.
+By regulation, the ministry requires that all other available resources must first be considered before requesting funding.
 For income assistance and disability assistance clients, other resources include (but are not limited to) accessing medical supplies or funding through:

 If there are other resources available, the individual is not eligible for medical supplies from the ministry.